Bikash432/PSSL---parallelism/README.md

-n this research, I have extended the Per Segment Plane Sweep Line Segment Intersection algorithm to determine the intersection of the line segments using the parallelization provided by the GPUs.
+In this research, I have extended the Per Segment Plane Sweep Line Segment Intersection algorithm to determine the intersection of the line segments using the parallelization provided by the GPUs.
 As we know, spatial join operations are fundamental in determining relationships between various geographical objects and line segments in large-scale spatial